Bad Smell At The End Of Period | Clear Causes Explained

 pH Changes Influence Bacterial Populations

-The Impact of Oxygen Levels
+The Impact of Moisture and Product Use

 Differentiating Normal Odor from Infection-Related Smells